theharshithh/diffusion-tx/README.md

 ```

 ## Todo:
- - Implement a DiT model
+ - Implement a DiT model keeping this as the reference
  - Implement a scheduler
  - Add visualizations